A Brief Sanskrit Glossary

 Purusha: “Person” in the sense of a conscious spirit.
 Both God and the individual spirits are purushas, but God is the Adi (Original, Archetypal) Purusha, Parama (Highest) Purusha, and the Purushottama (Highest or Best of the Purushas).

-Purushottama: The Supreme Person; Supreme Purusha.
+Purushottama: The Supreme Person; Supreme Purusha; the Lord of the universe.
 (See Purusha.)